Workplace Stress in Hospitality

 Why is Stress Awareness Month important in hospitality?

-What small steps make the biggest difference?
+What small actions make the biggest difference?

 Clear communication, simpler processes, protected breaks and consistent routines.

-How does stress impact safety?
+How does stress affect safety?

-High stress increases the likelihood of missed checks, errors and poor decision making.
+High stress increases the likelihood of missed checks, errors and poor decision?making.

 Where do stress risk assessments fit in?